 Less than a week after the release of Apple’s iphone in the US, an off-hand comment has finally made me excited about the future of mobile communication technology.
 OpenMoko is a Linux-based platform that is designed to enable you to “Free Your Phone”.
 In only a few months time, the first smartphone built for the OpenMoko software platform will be publicly available.
-Read the rest of this entry »
+Continue reading »

 Today I have used my recently acquired Lenovo USB 2.0 Super Multi-Burner Drive to burn a CD from Gentoo GNU/Linux.
 I used the following command,